Joro1144/AwesomeWFUpdated/README.md

 # Awesome-WEBFISHING
-Links and stuff related to Webfishing Modding and Tutorials
+Links and stuff related to Webfishing Modding and Resources.

+If you know of any other sites/links I haven't added, make a pull request!
 --------------------

 ## Contents